For all members of the Seneca community to work and study in an environment that is free from any form of sexual violence.

 This may include, but is not limited to; demeaning gestures, remarks and jokes; slurs; taunting; innuendo based on gender or sexual orientation; unwanted physical contact; leering; inappropriate comments about clothing, physical characteristics or activities; unwanted questions or comments about one's private life, sexual orientation, marital or family status; the display of sexually offensive material; solicitation; unwanted attention; implied or expressed promise of reward or benefit in return for sexual favours; implied or expressed threat or act of reprisal if sexual favours are not given or sexual assault (Criminal Code of Canada offence).

 A form of criminal harassment prohibited by the Criminal Code of Canada.
-It involves behaviours that occur on more than one occasion and which collectively instill fear in the victim/target or threaten the victim/target’s safety or mental health.
+It involves behaviours that occur on more than one occasion and which collectively instil fear in the victim/target or threaten the victim/target’s safety or mental health.
 Stalking can also include threats of harm to the victim/target’s friends and/or family.
 These behaviours include, but are not limited to: non-consensual communications (face to face, phone, email, social media); threatening or obscene gestures; surveillance; sending unsolicited gifts; “creeping” via social media/cyber-stalking and uttering threats.

 Some who have experienced sexual violence may choose to identify as a survivor.
 Individuals might be more familiar with the term “victim.”
 We use the term survivor throughout this Policy where relevant because some who have experienced sexual assault believe they have overcome the violent experience and do not wish to identify with the victimization.
 It is the prerogative of the person who has experienced these circumstances to determine how they wish to identify.